United States Regiments & Batteries > New Hampshire

 March 6 New Market

-March Duty at and in the vicinity of Winchester, in the Dept. of the Shenandoah, and at Poolesville, Md.
+March Duty at and in the vicinity of Winchester, in the Department of the Shenandoah, and at Poolesville, Maryland.
 Main regiment joined by 5 companies in Washington